Vietnam War Memoirs Point to the Involvement of General Paul D. Harkins in Kennedy's Assassination

 The Timing of the Gulf of Tonkin Resolution

 Lyndon Johnson carried the Gulf of Tonkin resolutions around in his pocket for months before finally submitting them to Congress.
 He did so in August, 1964, days before he was nominated for president for his own term.
 The Gulf of Tonkin attacks are universally recognized as a causus belli, an excuse for the Vietnam War, just as the allegation of the weapons of mass destruction turned out to be the excuse, not the reason for the invasion of Iraq.
 If the attacks occurred at all, they were minor responses to clear American provocations.

 Lyndon Johnson passed the Gulf of Tonkin resolutions when he did clearly to put the responsibility for the Vietnam War in Kennedy’s lap, during the time he considered himself the caretaker president.
 [See The Passage of Power by Robert Caro.]
 If he hadn’t felt that way, he never would have stepped down in 1968.
 Who ever heard of a Commander-in-Chief quitting in the middle of a war that he started?
 No, Lyndon Johnson thought the Vietnam War was started by Kennedy.
-With the rabid anti-communism of the Republicans partially responsible for the mind set that made Vietnam possible, there is symmetry in communist baiter Nixon’s accession to the presidency at the height of the Vietnam War.
+With the rabid anti-communism of the Republicans partially responsible for the mind set that made Vietnam possible, there is symmetry and poetic justice in communist baiter Nixon’s accession to the presidency at the height of the Vietnam War.
 His victory, over Humphrey, is a kind of admission that the voters erred in electing Kennedy in 1960.

 Lee Harvey Oswald and Paul D. Harkins